line72/usbmdistros/website/content/products/reveler-eructed_from_the_depths.md

 ---
+actualPrice: $8.00
-title: "Reveler - Eructed From The Depths"
+album: Eructed From The Depths
-date: 2021-06-13T12:22:17
-draft: false
-artist: "Reveler"
+artist: Reveler
-album: "Eructed From The Depths"
 categories:
 - Tape
+date: '2021-06-26T15:16:21'
+draft: false
 images:
-    - "/images/covers/reveler-eructed_from_the_depths.jpg"
+- /images/covers/reveler-eructed_from_the_depths.jpg
-thumbnailImage: "/images/covers/reveler-eructed_from_the_depths-thumb.jpg"
-actualPrice: $8.00
 inStock: true
+thumbnailImage: /images/covers/reveler-eructed_from_the_depths-thumb.jpg
+title: Reveler - Eructed From The Depths
 ---

 ## Tape